 Getting you, your kids and your spouse out the door each workday morning is probably a struggle.
 I know it was for me!
-After a few years of dealing with searching for my keys, making sure the kids had their belongings and everyone was fed a nutritious breakfast I knew something had to change.
+After a few years of dealing with searching for my keys, making sure the kids had their belongings, and everyone was fed a nutritious breakfast I knew something had to change.
 It made me exhausted before I even got to work.
 I decided to implement some stress reduction techniques that changed the way we “do” mornings.
-I wrote down the biggest problem issues and came up with ideas to make those activities go more smoothly.
+I wrote down the most significant issues and came up with ideas to make those activities go more smoothly.
 I know they will work for you too.

 - After folding the laundry, pick out (from the piles and hanging clothes) the outfits for the next work week.
 Buy a cheap over-the-door hook for each member of the family and hang each outfit up.
 You can drape underwear and socks on top of the outfit so that no one is trying to find those items in the morning.
 Tell your kids (and spouse) that they can choose whichever outfit they want from the group each day, but that they need to choose from those items.
-Let you kids (and spouse) pick out their outfits Sunday evening so that they will be content with the choices.
+Let your kids (and spouse) pick out their outfits Sunday evening so that they will be content with the choices.

 - Batch cook for the week on the weekends so that you never forget to get the meat out of the freezer again.
-For example, get out enough ground beef for several meals and make up meatloaf, taco meat and sloppy joe meat all at one time.
+For example, get out enough ground beef for several meals and makeup meatloaf, taco meat and sloppy joe meat all at one time.
 Do the same with chicken or pork.
 Use the crockpot more by cutting everything up that will be needed for the recipe and put it all in a big storage bag.
 Then, in the morning, dump everything in the crockpot and turn it on.
 Presto!
-This stress reduction technique makes both mornings and evenings easier!
+This stress reduction technique makes both mornings and evenings,

 Other Ideas for Saving Time in the Mornings